Hippotherapy for Kids with Cerebral Palsy

 Therapies and CP

-Many of the stories about therapies for cerebral palsy involve some of the newest techniques out there.
+Many of the stories about treatments and therapies for cerebral palsy involve some of the newest techniques out there.
 These include sophisticated surgeries, advanced pharmaceuticals and other resources that physicians and physical therapists can use to help someone with cerebral palsy.
 Some therapies, however, involve activities that people have been doing for thousands of years.
-Whether it’s riding on horseback, swimming with dolphins or just spending time with assistance animals, animals can make a big difference in people’s lives, particularly when they have challenges that they need to overcome.
+Whether it’s riding on horseback, swimming with dolphins, or just spending time with support animals.
+Support animals can make a big difference in people’s lives, particularly when the child has physical limitations.